 But some "reburied bones" were found nearby, "of a person of

-advanced age and a powerful physique; the skull is missing ".
+advanced age and a powerful physique... the skull is missing ".

 It might be surmised that scattered remains had at one time been collected and placed beneath the Red Wall.
 In that case, an anatomical investigation would have showed that they belonged to different skeletons.
 Medical examination, however, gave the contrary verdict, i.e., that all bones belonged to one and the same person.
 That person was further described as an elderly and vigorous man.
-The skull is missing.
+The skull is missing." (p.
+195)

-On the other hand, if we were to excavate our cave in the Pyrenees and retrieve Peter's skull and crossbones, the news would hit the Vatican like a bombshell and the celebrations last for decades.
+In the 20th century, the loss of Peter's relics had no longer an impact like a major earthquake, especially when some brilliant minds are used for debriefing and damage control.
+They were able to diffuse the problem to a minor aftershock.
+By that time, the Vatican had become a rich and powerful, and its community obedient and faithful: Good Catholics seek salvation in the word of God, the pope is their mediator and without fault, and the exact number of bones in or near the tomb is no longer relevant.
+It's the tomb itself, empty or not, that matters now!
+On the other hand, if we were to locate our cave in the Pyrenees and retrieve Peter's skull, the news would hit the Vatican like a bombshell and celebrations go on for weeks.
 A good idea to pursue that trail a bit longer!
-How did the Vatican achieve this diplomatic U-turn?
-Here's an example: Lured by the advertised "recreation of St Peter's tomb" by the Vatican in 2003, this writer checked out "Saint Peter and the Vatican, The Legacy of the Popes" in San Diego, California.
-Surprisingly, the "recreation" revealed nothing about Peter's remains and created the illusion that all is as it has always been, without any mention of a missing skull or empty tomb.
-A large, illustrated book of 521 pages of the exhibit in splendid colors was for sale – including nice photos of the cap and cape of Pope Pius XII – but only the last sentence on p.
-187 makes an obscure reference to the relics:
+How did the Vatican achieve this amazing U-turn?
+We visited "Saint Peter and the Vatican, The Legacy of the Popes" in San Diego, California, in 2003 to catch up.
+Surprisingly, the advertised "recreation of St Peter's tomb" revealed nothing about Peter's remains and created the illusion that nothing has changed.
+A large, illustrated book with 521 pages of the exhibit in splendid colors was for sale – including great photos of the cap and cape of Pope Pius XII – but only one sentence on p.
+187 mentions Peter's relics:

 "Within the graffiti wall was a cavity where, according to Margherita Guarducci, the relics of Peter were kept after they had been removed from the grave below."